Chargebacks: Why they happen and how to avoid them

 Maybe a customer’s card was charged for the wrong amount.
 Maybe they don’t recognize the store name on their statement or remember the purchase.
 Or maybe they didn’t authorize the purchase at all.

 All of this can lead to chargebacks.
-Minimize them with a few simple rules.
+Luckily, you can minimize them a few ways.

-First, work with your payment processing provider to make sure that your company name is easy to recognize on a customer credit or debit card statement.
-Second, upgrade to EMV equipment to accept chip cards whenever possible.
+First, work with your payment processing provider to make sure that your company name is easy to recognize on a customer's card statement.
+Second, if you haven't already, upgrade to the latest payment technologies, such as chip cards, for an added layer of security.

 And if your payment processor requests information about a recent transaction, provide the information as soon as possible.

-Follow these rules to help reduce chargebacks, and be sure to work with a payment processor that can offer you expert guidance.
+Follow these tips to help reduce chargebacks, and be sure to work with a payment processor that can offer you 24/7 support and guidance.